Using TeamCity for continuous integration with NodeJS and Grunt

 So we need to download and install the Ruby installer from rubyinstaller.org.

-As before with all installs, we need to ensure that Ruby gets installed correctly and we need to make sure it gets installed into our PATH.
+As before, with all installations, we need to ensure that Ruby gets installed correctly and that it gets installed into our PATH.

-Once installed let's verify it installed correctly by typing ruby -v and also gem -v to test it out.
-As with NodeJS, Ruby has it's own package manager and it's called gem.
-So we can download packages such as compass from gem.
+Once installed, let's verify it is installed correctly by typing ruby -v and gem -v to test it out.
+As with NodeJS, Ruby has its package manager, and it's called Gem.
+So we can download packages such as Compass from Gem.

-The final thing to install for our front-end tools is Compass, which is a tool for the CSS preprocessor Sass, which helps give Sass some extra power with some helpers and extensions.
+The final thing to install for our front-end tools is Compass, a tool for the CSS preprocessor Sass, which helps give Sass some extra power with some helpers and extensions.

-To install Compass we need to run the following commands in the console.
+To install Compass, we must run the following commands in the console.

 gem --update system followed by gem install sass and finally gem install compass